This accessibility statement applies to www.southhams.gov.uk

 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By April 2021, we plan to either fix these or replace them with accessible HTML pages.
+All PDFs on our site are tagged and can be read by assistive technology.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they're not essential to providing our services.
 For example, we do not plan to fix the PDFs showing maps of the areas subject to Dog Control Orders.
 However future documents will be produced in an accessible format.